US envoys urge Netanyahu to move into Gaza ceasefire's second phase

 Israel's military said it had targeted several militants who crossed the Yellow Line and planted explosives, threatening troops.
 It denied that those killed were children.

-Yusuf Zawara, covered in blood, begged for his son, Mohamed, to wake up.
+Yusuf Zawara, covered in blood, begged for his son, Mohammad, to wake up.
 “No, he is not dead,” he said, embracing the body.
-“Mohamed, oh Mohamed, come on, get up.”
+“Mohammad, oh Mohammad, come on, get up.”

 “They hit you with a missile.
 You couldn’t escape?
 Run, people, run!
 Why didn’t you run away?” he sobbed.

-Note: This story has been corrected to show the spelling of the boy’s name is Mohammad.